why do whales sing STEM swimming creatures 1st

 Anyone else now have the Raffi song Baby Beluga stuck in their head?
 If so, you’re welcome.
 My Dad called him the hippie singer, which always amused me.

-No real comment on this, but the Google likes it when you have more text that randomly talks about the topic like Whale Sounds on YouTube.
+No real comment on this, but the Google likes it when you have more text that randomly talks about the topic like whale sounds on YouTube.
 There, Google is happier.
-Future Ticia also need more caffeine.
+Future Ticia needs more caffeine.

 I also couldn’t resist a few for the boys of the different whales hunting: